GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+7.48.13

+Updated `gam create admin ... expires <DateTime>` to display the expiration time in the result message.

 7.48.12

 Fixed bug in `gam print orgs allfields` that caused a trap.